gatsbyjs/gatsby-graphql-toolkit/README.md

 # Gatsby GraphQL Source Toolkit

-The toolkit is designed to simplify data sourcing from the remote GraphQL API into Gatsby.
+The toolkit designed to simplify data sourcing from the remote GraphQL API into Gatsby.

 Note: this is **not** a source plugin by itself, but it helps [writing custom GraphQL source plugins][1] by providing a set of convenience tools and conventions.